adambard/learnxinyminutes-docs/julia.html.markdown

 1 < 2 < 3 # => true
 2 < 3 < 2 # => false

-# Strings are created with "
+# AbstractStrings are created with "
 "This is a string."

 # Character literals are written with '